Aaron96122/key_phrase_extraction/README.md

 First, download the full Stanford CoreNLP Tagger version 3.8.0 (http://nlp.stanford.edu/software/stanford-corenlp-full-2018-02-27.zip)

-Second, we use run.sh script to run the whole experiment to replicate the experiment on the test set of the Inspect dataset.
+Second, we use run.sh script to replicate the experiment on the test set of the Inspect dataset.

 ```
 sh run.sh